The Next Word: AI & Learners

 Developing Executive Functioning in the Primary Years $44.95

 In an era of rapid global change and uncertain futures, traditional education approaches that focus on what to think rather than how to think are failing to prepare students for tomorrow's challenges.
-Dr Rosalyn Muir presents a compelling case in Developing Executive Functioning in the Primary Years: SOWATT Can I Do? for intentionally teaching students "how to fish" rather than simply giving them the fish, by developing the executive functions and self-regulation skills that enable lifelong learning.
+Dr Rosalyn Muir presents a compelling case in Developing Executive Functioning in the Primary Years: SOWATT Can We Do to Empower Learning? for intentionally teaching students "how to fish" rather than simply giving them the fish, by developing the executive functions and self-regulation skills that enable lifelong learning.
 Building on the success of her earlier work Developing Executive Functioning in the Early Years: SOWATT Can I Do?, Muir uses the practical SOWATT framework – Self-regulation, Organisation, Working memory, Attention, Thinking flexibly, and Thinking about thinking – to bridge the gap between educational aspirations and classroom reality.
 This book provides teachers with research-based strategies to develop the executive functions that underpin both academic success and social-emotional wellbeing, addressing skills that are often overlooked yet essential for creating independent, confident learners.

 Free ship over $100